Introduction

 - Achieve "Gin" by laying down all ten cards.

-- "Knock" when unmatched card value is 10 or less.
+- "Knock" when the unmatched card value is 10 or less.

 - Scoring: "Gin" scores 20 points plus the opponent's unmatched cards.